ericrenone/FORGE-Free-energy-Organizational-Rate-of-Generative-Evidence/README.md

 Every mark any agent places does one of exactly three things to the collective's minimum achievable free energy: increases it (the ordinary condition — the local ratchet operating), decreases it (the rare event — a new register opening, a phase transition, a model depth expansion), or leaves it unchanged (the quasi-static moment — the Gibbs approximation exact, the collective at momentary inference equilibrium).
 These three conditions, previously requiring two frameworks to state, are now three values of one scalar with one thermodynamic meaning.

 The practical consequence is that the inferential workflow collapses.
 You estimate $\hat{\beta}$ by pseudolikelihood.
 You compute $\hat{\Xi}(t)$ at every step.
-You apply the FORGE transformation to get $\hat{\delta\mathcal{F}}^*$.
+You apply the FORGE transformation to get $\delta\hat{\mathcal{F}}^*$.
 You reconstruct the full free energy trajectory from its sum.
 Everything that NARC provides about the non-equilibrium dynamics, and everything that VEGA provides about the free energy dynamics, is now available from one pass over the same data.

 The $\Xi(t)$ time series was always carrying the free energy information.
 FORGE states it.